thoom/ripple/README.md

     * *security_secret* is a secret you set on a per project basis in your ripple_config.yml file.
 A sample ripple_config file:

 		    :username: myuser
-		    :password: secretpassword
+		    :password: hash of secretpassword
 		    :secret:
-		      myproject: abc123456
+		      myproject: hash of abc123456

     So an example of a POST url for Bitbucket or Github for my server:

         https://myuser:secretpassword@deploy.myserver.com/myproject/abc123456

     The server script is built around projects that I have on Github and Bitbucket.
 Both of these providers POST to the server with a json string to the _payload_ key.
-The server stores the JSON string in a file: **ripple_payload.json**.
+The server stores the JSON string in a file: **payload.json**.
 This provides any of the *post_exec* scripts access to the payload data for processing.

  4. Any project that you want to have updated by Ripple needs to have its git repo initialized and origin added.
 Connecting to the